- Technical Analysis

 What makes Options better than Futures?

 Futures is a contract with a commitment to buy or sell a certain amount of cryptocurrency at a specific price before the contract expires.
 Cryptocurrency futures appeared on the Chicago Board Options Exchange (CBOE) and the Chicago Mercantile Exchange (CME) in late 2017.
-However, the vast majority of traders and investors use futures on such platforms as BitMEX, Binance, OKEx, FTX and the likes.
+However, the vast majority of traders and investors use futures on such platforms as Binance, OKEx, and the like.
 The most common type of futures on such platforms are open-ended contracts – a special type of futures that don’t have an expiration date.

 Open-ended contracts trading is based on the digital asset’s underlying index, meaning that there is little difference between the price on the futures and the cryptocurrency market price.
 The main reason for the popularity of futures on various exchanges is the ability to use leveraged funds for trading.